mbeddr/mps-platform-docs/src/doc/docs/clean_code/java/index.md

 - best_practise
 ---

-To learn more information about advanced Java topics such as the Java virtual machine, collections language and many more topics, visit [baeldung.com](https://www.baeldung.com/category/java).
+To learn more information about advanced Java topics such as the Java virtual machine, collections language, and many more topics, visit [baeldung.com](https://www.baeldung.com/category/java).

 [Refactoring.guru](https://refactoring.guru/refactoring/smells) has information about general code smells.